 Q10: Finally, tell us what your favorite part of recovery is in hopes it’ll help someone else join recovery, too!

-A10: The best part of recovery is getting your true self back and having the potential to become who you’ve always been destined to be without the clouding and judgement of mind or mood altering chemicals.
+A10: The best part of recovery is getting your true self back and having the potential to become who you’ve always been destined to be without the clouding and judgment of mind or mood altering chemicals.

-For more help in all around holistic treatment, click on the photo below or follow "HERE" to go see Christopher Ferry at the spectacular Boca Recovery Center!
+For more help in all-around holistic treatment, click on the photo below or follow "HERE" to go see Christopher Ferry at the spectacular Boca Recovery Center!